nax3t/automated-payroll/README.md

 - [ ] Remove Ready to pay label to the issue
 - [ ] Close the issue
 - [ ] Print all successful and failed payments
+- [ ] Use agenda js to create a background job that runs the script daily on a production server